Public Policy Committee

 The Public Policy Committee meets monthly by conference call for 90 minutes.

-Public Policy Committee members are expected to attend face-to-face committee meetings at NHPCO’s Management and Leadership Conference and Clinical Team Conference as well as an additional face-to-face meeting in the Washington, DC area each year.
+Public Policy Committee members are expected to attend face-to-face committee meetings at NHPCO’s Management and Leadership Conference and an additional face-to-face meeting in the Washington, DC area every other year, around federal elections.

 NHPCO does not pay for travel-related expenses for committee members.
 It is the committee member’s responsibility to assume any related travel expenses.